pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 The bug managed to be invisible because we don't tend to turn on the GC assertions very often.
 We only do that when we find a GC bug, which is of course also when we need it the most to be correct.

+# Acknowledgements

+Thanks to Matti Picus, Max Bernstein for giving me feedback on drafts of the post.
+Thanks to Armin Rigo for reviewing the code and pointing out holes in my thinking.
+Thanks to the original reporters of the various forms of the bug, Lily Foote, David Hewitt, Wenzel Jakob.